 What if mercy is the x-factor for a Christian?

 I’m not talking about someone exclaiming, “Oh mercy!” as an expression of surprise or fear.
-I am referring to mercy as a verb … to express mercy, show leniency, clemency, pity, forgiveness or forbearance to another person.
+I am referring to mercy as a verb … to express mercy, show leniency, clemency, forgiveness or forbearance to another.

 Mercy is defined as compassion or forgiveness shown toward someone whom it is within one’s power to punish or harm, as in “the boy was screaming and begging for mercy.”
 It can also be an act performed out of a desire to relieve suffering, as in a “mercy medical mission.”
-We can think of it as offering a pardon even though their guilt is known.
+We can think of it as offering a pardon when guilt is known.

 Understanding mercy and grace is difficult for people since we live in a worldly culture that promotes revenge.
 I hope they get what is coming to them, people say … they deserve it.
 Many have developed a harsh nature of criticism that want to see people punished and then some.
 God, however, is merciful to even the worst offenders, sinners, and law-breakers.
 This means that even though He knows of our guilt, He doesn’t always issue the punishment deserved.
 Romans 3:23-24 says “…all have sinned and fall short of the glory of God, and are justified freely by his grace through the redemption that came by Christ Jesus.”